Support a small business and local coffee shop.

 Coffee is one of the most popular beverages in America.
 We know how important it is to get that fresh tasty cup every morning, and we know how much students love their coffee!
-So, taking that into account, we have gathered some of the most creative coffee shops in the city in this article that make an excellent study spot for students to try out next time you need a caffeine pick me up or to write that paper.
+So, taking that into account, we have gathered some of the most creative coffee shops in the city that make an excellent spot to stop next time you need a caffeine pick-me-up.
 Enjoy!

 Through many honorable campaigns to better the community, this coffee shop has a bigger goal than just serving coffee and creating community.
 The two founders of La Colombe endeavor to “influence meaningful change around the world.”
 As a result, they strive to be environmentally friendly by using sustainable packaging, they responsibly source their coffee, and create donation campaigns to support community actions.
 What a wholesome coffee shop that pursues wholesome goals!

 Where: 1710 I Street NW, Washington, D.C.
 20006; 201 M Street NE, Washington, D.C., 20002; 1346 Florida Ave NW, Washington, D.C., 20009; 900 6th St NW, Washington, D.C., 20001; 924 Rear N St. NW (Blagden Alley), Washington, D.C., 20001

 The Potter’s House is one of D.C.’s only nonprofit cafes.
 “We constantly strive to uphold our values of solidarity, justice, spirituality, and care for the earth” as they say on their website.
 They aim to provide a comforting space of hospitality for the community and raise funds for just causes like advocating for racial justice, reading programs for children, and efforts to encourage people to vote.
 Additionally, they own a bookstore that specializes in social movement books to educate the community.
 Located in Adams Morgan, this is the place to go to support righteous causes while sipping on coffee.

 Where: 1658 Columbia Road NW Washington D.C., 20009